arindammajee/AlphaLudo/README.md

    1.Świechowski, Maciej, Konrad Godlewski, Bartosz Sawicki, and Jacek Mańdziuk.
 "Monte Carlo tree search: A review of recent modifications and applications."
 Artificial Intelligence Review 56, no. 3 (2023): 2497-2562.

 Stay tuned for more updates as we continue enhancing AlphaLudo!
+For further information, feel free to contact **Arindam Majee (Email - majeearindam4@gmail.com)** or submit issues through this repository.
+Contributions and collaborative discussions are welcome!